ystskm/node-grunt-runner/README.md

 [![Build status](https://travis-ci.org/ystskm/node-grunt-runner.png)](https://travis-ci.org/ystskm/node-grunt-runner)

-Support for executing grunt tasks.
+Support for pipeline execution of grunt tasks.
 CLI operation is not required to use.

 ## Install